influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ####  pointsWrittenFail

-* The number of points accepted by the `/write` HTTP endpoint but was unable to be persisted.
+* The number of points accepted by the `/write` HTTP endpoint, but unable to be persisted.
 * Data type: integer

 ####  pointsWrittenOK